emarcey/cicerone/glossary/styles.clean.md

 	- shares many similarities with American Amber Ale
 	- steam beer style originated in the 1800s in San Francisco
 	- origin of steam beer name is unclear, may have something to do with coolships

+# Classic Style Smoked Beer

+- Region: USA
+- Categories: Specialty, Smoked Beers
+- Malt: depends on base style, some smoked malt (beechwood, or other hardwood)
+- Hops: depends on base style
+- Color: depends on base style (0.0 - 40.0 SRM)
+- Alcohol: depends on base style (0.0 - 12.0% ABV)
+- Mouthfeel:
+	- body: depends base style and grain used
+	- carbonation: depends on base style
+	- alcohol_warmth:
+- Bitterness: depends on base style (0.0 - 100.0 IBU)
+- Flavors:
+	- malt: depends on base style and smoked malt used; generally reminiscent of smoked foods
+	- fermentation: depends on base style
+	- hop: depends on base style
+	- other: flavors from specialty ingredient used
+- Commercial examples: Alaskan Smoked Porter, Schlenkerla Oak Smoke Doppelbock, Schlenkerla Rauchbier Weizen, Schlenkerla Rauchbier Ur-Bock, O’Fallon Smoked Porter, Spezial Rauchbier Lagerbier
+- Notes:
+	- broad category for American beers using a smoked malt and are based on an existing style
+	- evergreen wood should not be used
+	- noticeable peat-smoked malt is undesirable

 # Cream Ale